giga-sec/gigaSec-Tech-Notes/README.md

 This repository will only be updated infrequently.
 Reasons are provided below:
 - To prevent any commit conflict issues
 - To avoid the notification spam of those who enabled "watch" on this repo
-- I have moved to marketing sector (not sure if my marketing notes will be public but keep updated)
+- I have moved to marketing sector (Still deciding whether I should make my marketing notes public)

 ---
 # Summary